gray rectangle with angle

 Trucks are required to carry emergency equipment kits that include:

-• Fire extinguishers readily available for use
+• Fire extinguishers that are readily available for use

 • At least one spare fuse for each type of fuse needed for parts and accessories